piotrskrzynski1/BoostChatroom/README.md

 # Boost Chatroom

-A C++ console chatroom using Boost.Asio, built for Windows.
+A C++ console chatroom using Boost.Asio, built for Windows/Linux.

 ## Features